 Lee Iacocca was a celebrated CEO of Chrysler during the 1980s.
-Hafez / Hafiz was a 14th century Persian poet.Unconditional service is selfless action taken for the benefit of others, motivated by a heartfelt desire to enrich the world or a particular piece of it.
+Hafez / Hafiz was a 14th century Persian poet.Unconditional service is selfless action taken for the benefit of others, motivated by an unbending commitment to enriching the world with value, meaning and joy.
 When we give unconditional service, we help others without wanting anything in return.

 In contrast, conditional or reciprocal service is encapsulated in the phrase “you scratch my back and I’ll scratch yours”.
 If you do a favour for me, I now owe you a favour.
 There is a debt, and it must be repaid if relations are to remain cordial.

 This is not service.
 It’s trading favours, a mostly unspoken but sometimes explicit deal, a quid pro quo arrangement.

 Coming from the heart, unconditional service is unconditional love made manifest through generative action.
 It doesn’t make sense to the rational mind, the source of conditional, reciprocal service.
 But when we provide unconditional service, our faith — “a critical but curious mind’s readiness to adopt a reality model (even if provisionally) for which there is less than absolute, empirical proof” 1 — is vindicated.

 Sevā (also transcribed as sewa), in Hinduism and Sikhism, is the concept of selfless service that is performed without any expectation of reward for performing it.
 Such services can be performed to benefit other human beings or society.
 Sevā means “service”.
 A more recent interpretation of the word is “dedication to others”.
 In Hinduism, it is also known as karma yoga, as described in the Bhagavata Gita.

 1. Jay B. Gaskill, The Dialogic Imperative.‘Paying it forward’ may seem a more enlightened approach, but the word paying exposes its underlying transactional nature.